The hardware requirements greatly depend on your use case. However, you can find a general evaluation and some example installations below.

 Server

-The servers CPU requirements compares to the ones of a regular node application.
-One process requires about 250MB memory.
-Disk is not an issue since the application footprint is low and uploaded assets are stored in the cloud.
-You can expect to hit limitations earlier in the server than in the editor.
-This of depends on the number of users and the tasks they and developers perform.
-If you expect a lot of traffic on the assets, it might be worth to put a CDN in front of resrc.it.
+The Livingdocs Server’s CPU requirements can be compared to a regular Node.js application.
+One Server process requires ~500MB of memory.
+Disk is not an issue since the application footprint is low and uploaded assets are stored in the Cloud.
+You might reach limitations earlier in the Server compared to the Editor.
+Limitations will depend on the number of users and the tasks performed.
+If you expect a lot of traffic on the assets, please consider adding a CDN in your storage solution.
+We recommend placing a CDN in front of the Server API to cache publications for the frontend and lower requests on the database.

 Databases

-The requirements for the databases of course depend on the amount of data you want to store.
-Also on the interactions with the database through users and developers.
-Depending on your requirements, you might want to think about replication.
+The requirements for the databases will depend greatly on the amount of data you want to store and number of transactions done by users and developers.
+Depending on your requirements, you might want to consider replication strategies for the database.

 Postgresql